 Ability to be recycled:

-Contamination can reduce the ability to effectively recycle material or meet the requirements of recycling markets.
-If the material can be recovered, contamination will reduce the commodity value of recyclables.
-In some cases, material may be recyclable, but only when collected separate from other materials and very clean.
+Not recycling properly can reduce the ability to effectively recycle material or meet the requirements of recycling markets.
+If the material can be recovered, the commodity value of recyclables can be reduced.
+In some cases, material may be recyclable, but only when collected separately from other materials and very clean.
 Some material is not well suited to being mixed with other recyclables in curbside/multi-family recycling programs.
 Materials like plastic bags and foam packaging should be taken to a Recycle BC depot for recycling.
 We want to ensure we can effectively recycle what is collected from residents in the most appropriate market for the materials, keeping them local when possible.

 How does Recycle BC measure the contamination rate for curbside and multi-family collectors?

 Recycle BC routinely completes composition audits of the packaging and paper recycling received from Recycle BC collectors, like municipalities.
 Collectors are randomly selected for detailed composition audits.
 Larger municipalities generally have more composition audits completed than smaller municipalities.
 Once selected, a cross-section of the targeted recycling load is analyzed, material is categorized and weighed to determine the breakdown, by weight, of a number of different categories and sub-categories including the weight of contamination.

 The list of accepted materials across the province is consistent, however each service area can choose how they collect recycling.
 Some collectors collect single stream recycling (containers and paper placed in one collection bin) and others collect multi-stream recycling (material separated into different bins by material type: paper, containers and, in some cases, glass).
 In addition, the type of collection container used varies (carts, blue boxes, bags, etc.).
 We find multi-stream collection consistently results in a lower contamination rate than single stream.
 Below are curbside contamination rates for some of Metro Vancouver’s municipalities from August 2016 – July 2017.